sarahmangiameli/pss-tools/README.md

 ## Software

-OS: We tested the Matlab scripts using Mac OS Monterey, however we expect that the code would be supported by any operating system where suitable versions of R and Matlab are availible.
+### Operating system We tested the Matlab scripts using Mac OS Monterey, however we expect that the code would be supported by any operating system where suitable versions of R and Matlab are availible.

 Matlab scripts were tested in version R2022a, and require at least R2019b.